 site), he still goes through the complete program.
 The prison fosters are usually incarcerated for about 2 months, depending on when the next haul from Daytona can come to Indianapolis.
 The day they go home to live with their adopters is entirely dependent upon the timing of the new prison fosters to arrive in their place.

 If you desire, you can also take your new greyhound home the same day that he arrives on New Dog Day, if you are pre-approved, and if he was not selected in advance for the prison program.
 All of our greyhounds are sent to us by Greyhound Pet Adoptions of Daytona.
-They know these greyhounds, and they are the ones who select the confident, friendly, outgoing greyhounds for the program.
+They know these greyhounds, and they are the ones who select the confident, friendly, outgoing greyhounds for our prison program.
 The other greyhounds are great dogs also, but they may be too shy for the program, adverse to loud noises or crowds, or perhaps they retired from a racing injury.
 And we can only put so many greyhounds inside the prison!
 The rest are fostered in homes or go home directly to a pre-approved adopter.

 Once you have determined that a retired racer is what you want, we will ask that you complete a written adoption application.
 Once we receive this, there will be a preliminary conversation to answer questions that you may still have.